Salazar-99/Personal-Website/README.md

 I manage my blog with [Bookly](https://github.com/Salazar-99/Bookly), a REPL tool I built.

-I host this site on my Vultr VPS via Docker.
+I host this site on my Kubernetes homelab with a Cloudflare proxy for security.

-The Flask app is served with Gunicorn and Nginx is used as a reverse-proxy.
+You can see the materials for my Kubernetes cluster [here](https://github.com/Salazar-99/Athena)